hadi-mintable/bc-pokedex/README.md

 ### react-hook-form for Adding Pokéfriends form

 - It's one of my favourite packages to handle submitting, validating and setting up forms

-## What I would do differently

-- During the course of development, I faced some obstacles while trying to retrieve the `description` value for each pokemon using the [GraphQL version](https://beta.pokeapi.co/graphql/console/) of the PokeAPI.
-Turns out it was in beta and description for most pokemon hadn't been populated yet.
-I would have done more investigation about the available data from APIs prior to starting.

-- I would componentize more modules so they can be used across multiple pages (loader, error containers, title, etc)

-- Given more time, I would add the following features:

-  - a back button in pokedetail pages
-  - breadcrumbs for each page to indicate how far along in the information architecture the user is
-  - filtering pokemon by type in listing
-  - mobile menu for showing search and "Add PokéFriends" feature
-  - add validation for required fields for Adding PokéFriends form

 ## To run this project locally